Locally finitely presented and coherent hearts: Some consequences and examples

-A {\bf definable class} in $\Der(\A)$ is defined as a subclass $\X\subseteq \Der(\A)$ that is closed under taking products, directed homotopy colimits and pure subobjects.
-Definable classes in $\Der(\A)$ have been recently characterized in \cite{LV} as those classes which are closed under taking direct products, pure subobjects and pure quotients.
+A subclass $\X\subseteq \Der(\A)$ is said to be a {\bf definable class} in $\Der(\A)$ if it is closed under taking products, directed homotopy colimits and pure subobjects.
+Definable classes in $\Der(\A)$ have been recently characterized in \cite{LV} as the classes closed under direct products, pure subobjects and pure quotients.

 \begin{defi} A pure-injective object $Y$ in $\Der(\A)$ is said to be an {\bf elementary cogenerator} when the smallest definable subcategory of $\Der(\A)$ which contains $Y$ coincides with the following class